jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 - Visualization: To visualize these curves in Revit, add them as model lines or use temporary graphics.
 You can use Document.Create.NewModelCurve for permanent lines, or TemporaryGraphicsManager to show temporary lines.

 Example Code:

-Here is a simplified code outline in C# to extract cover geometry and create curves around it:
+here is a simplified code outline in C# to extract cover geometry and create curves around it:

 <pre><code class="language-cs">using Autodesk.Revit.DB;
 using Autodesk.Revit.UI;